 The 'JHAS attack rating' refers to a methodology for rating the resistance of a smart card to specific attacks.
-It was developed by the JIL Hardware Attacks Subgroup (JHAS) and published in a SOG-IS guidance document called 'Application of Attack Potential to Smartcards'.
+It was developed by the JIL Hardware Attacks Subgroup (JHAS) and published in CCRA and SOG-IS mandatory supporting documents called 'Application of Attack Potential to Smartcards'.
 See also section 3.1.3.3.
 This is a (partially) public document; a limited-distribution companion document called 'Attack Methods for Smart Cards and Similar Devices' describes the attacks themselves.